Showing 850 items

 Photograph, Hand's Pine Tree in Kalorama Reserve

 ... and the pavilion pictured is no longer there.
-John Lundy-Clarke grew up... in 1974 and the pavilion pictured is no longer there.
-John Lundy ...Kalorama Memorial Reserve was once the location of 'Mountain Grange', the property of Thomas and Eliza Hand.
+John Lundy-Clarke grew up... and the pavilion pictured is no longer there.
+John Lundy-Clarke grew up ...Kalorama Memorial Reserve was once the location of 'Mountain Grange', the property of Thomas and Eliza Hand.
 The pine tree pictured was reputedly planted by Mrs Eliza Hand in the 1880s.
 Thomas Hand died in 1888 when he was thrown from his horse on Inverness Road.
 The photograph was taken in 1974 and the pavilion pictured is no longer there.
 John Lundy-Clarke grew up in the Kalorama/Mt Dandenong area and later in life (1972-74) began to write a comprehensive history of the area working from an original settlement map in an effort to cover all areas.Black and white photograph showing a large pine tree behind a pavilion.
 Handwritten description on reverse by John Lundy-Clarke.Hand’s pine tree in Kalorama reserve.
 Planted 1874 approx. Pictured 14-3-73.kalorama memorial reserve, kalorama oval, mountain grange, thomas hand, eliza hand, pine tree, pavilion -

 Bendigo Historical Society Inc.